 Click here to register on-line

-Interesting in Teaching a Class?
+Interested in Teaching a Class?

 The RSC is always looking to expand and improve the classes that we offer.
 We are interested in skilled, qualified instructors in all topic areas.
-If you, or someone you know, is available and interested in teaching at the RSC, please contact the Program Coordinator for information on making a course proposal.
+If you, or someone you know, is available and interested in teaching at the RSC, please contact the Program Coordinators for information on making a course proposal.

 The RSC currently offers day trips, usually on Tuesdays and a variety of special interest trips, typically on Wednesdays.
-Transportation is on the RSC’s bus and the trip is led by our driver.
+Transportation is on the RSC’s bus and the trip is led by our drivers.
 Destinations vary each quarter, with more indoor activities in the winter and more outdoor activities in the summer.
 We attempt to offer at least one trip in each of the following categories each quarter: